cargensmi/travel-planner-database/database_project_csmith.md

 FROM trip_summary
 ORDER BY trip_id;
 ```
-This query creates a view named trip_summary that shows each trip’s ID, name, associated hotel, and the average expense for that trip.
-The second query retrieves all records from the view, ordered by trip_id, for easy reference.
+This query creates a view named ```trip_summary``` that shows each trip’s ID, name, associated hotel, and the average expense for that trip.
+The second query retrieves all records from the view, ordered by ```trip_id```, for easy reference.

 Sample Output